leenathomas01/Research-index/README.md

 Multi-LLM failure modes without human-in-the-loop.
 > ⚠️ **Warning:** Requires careful framing to avoid memetic hazards.

+---

 ### ⚪ IVSA: Interference-Based Volumetric Storage Architecture
 Post-silicon storage architecture.
 A theoretical storage architecture that replaces address-centric cell locality with signal-centric spectral multiplexing.
 Instead of storing bits in discrete physical locations, IVSA encodes information as distributed interference patterns across a volumetric substrate.
 (The math checks out in simulation.
 Repo creation ongoing)
 * **Target Date:** February 2026.
+---

+### 🟡 Embodied Agent Governance

+This is a substrate-independent governance pattern for agents operating in imperfect environments.

+The core idea: separate the agent's reasoning capability from its skepticism, caution, and operational boundaries.
+Store failure knowledge in external reference libraries rather than learned beliefs.
+The agent queries caution; it does not become cautious.

+The repo includes:
+- Five-layer governance architecture
+- Design rationale and maintenance protocols
+- Validation cases across failure modes

 ---